graphile/graphile.github.io/src/pages/postgraphile/make-extend-schema-plugin.md

 ### The `selectGraphQLResultFromTable` helper

+**IMPORTANT**: this helper is for populating data you return from your
+\*resolver; you _should not_ use `selectGraphQLResultFromTable` to retrieve data for your resolver to process.
+Instead use `context.pgClient` directly.

+**IMPORTANT**: `selectGraphQLResultFromTable` should only be called once per resolver; it doesn't make sense to call it multiple times, and attempting to combine the results is liable to cause issues.
+If you feel the need to call it multiple times, please read the IMPORTANT note above, and/or consider implementing your requirement via multiple fields/resolvers rather than trying to do it all in one.

 Resolvers are passed 4 arguments: `parent, args, context, resolveInfo`.
 In the `context.pgClient` is an instance of a database client from the `pg` module that's already in a transaction configured with the settings for this particular